 Winter (November–February)

-Bitterly cold in Beijing, with air that can sting little cheeks.
+It’s bitterly cold in Beijing, with air that can sting little cheeks.
 But the upside?
 Frozen lakes where kids can ride sledges and fewer crowds at big attractions.
 Shanghai is milder, so you can still play outside, but you’ll be layering up.

-Mum tip: Beijing’s wide-open parks (like Summer Palace, Beihai Park, or even Jingshan right above the Forbidden City) are gorgeous in any season.
+Beijing’s wide-open parks (like Summer Palace, Beihai Park, or even Jingshan right above the Forbidden City) are gorgeous in any season.
 Just know that weekends and Chinese holidays are madness—plan for weekday mornings (9–11 AM) if you want quieter strolls.

-Another stroller hack: While you can get around with a stroller, honestly, it’s much easier without one in crowded areas.
+While you can get around with a stroller, honestly, it’s much easier without one in crowded areas.
 A good baby carrier saved us more than once when navigating packed metro stations.

 Comparing Beijing vs Shanghai Weather for Families

-• Shanghai: More humid and coastal, so summers feel sticky but winters are milder.
+- Shanghai: More humid and coastal, so summers feel sticky, but winters are milder.
 You can still enjoy outdoor play in December with layers, and summer heat can be escaped with shaded parks or indoor malls.

-• Beijing: More extreme—scorching in summer and freezing in winter.
-Spring and autumn are magical here, but winters mean sledding on frozen lakes and summers mean carrying extra water bottles for sweaty little explorers.
+- Beijing: More extreme—scorching in summer and freezing in winter.
+Spring and autumn are magical here, but winters mean sledding on frozen lakes, and summers mean carrying extra water bottles for sweaty little explorers.

 If you’re traveling with toddlers, Shanghai might be a more suitable destination weather-wise.
 But if your kids are a little older and up for adventure, Beijing’s dramatic seasons can actually make the trip more memorable.